setsmdeveloper/SETSM/README.md

 Installation instructions

-SETSM is dependent on the TIFF Library, which you must download and install separately.
+SETSM is dependent on LibTIFF, version 4.0.3 or higher.
+Your system may already have LibTIFF installed.
+If not, you must download and install it separately.
 Download LibTIFF from http://libtiff.maptools.org/ and install it according to the instructions in the README file.
 In short, ./configure --prefix=/directory-to-install-in make make install

+Select one of the SETSM Makefile.* files based on the compiler you plan to use.
-Once LibTIFF is installed you must edit the SETSM Makefile to set the correct path to the library.
+Copy the selected file to Makefile and edit it if necessary to set the correct path to the TIFF library.
 SETSM can then be built simply by typing make.

 -------------------------------------------------------------------------------